 Each of the University of West Florida's eight online Master of Business Administration (MBA) areas of emphasis includes a core course on business analytics focusing on development of quantitative and analytical skills required to model, analyze, interpret and solve managerial decision-making problems.

 What is business analytics, and why is this course so important for managers in all industries?
 Business analytics is an essential part of running any business, from the entrepreneurial startup to a multinational corporation.
 In short, business analytics is the analysis of the answers provided by business intelligence.
 Managerial and executive decision-making arises from this process, and in order to reach these decision-making positions in your career, you must understand business analytics.

 According to Gartner Research, business analytics comprises "solutions used to build analysis models and simulations to create scenarios, understand realities and predict future states.
 Business analytics includes data mining, predictive analytics, applied analytics and statistics, and is delivered as an application suitable for a business user."
 Once collected, the data (along with analyses) are communicated to customers, business partners and business leaders for use in business planning.

 Applications for Big Data

-- Statistical and quantitative analysis to discover why certain results occur.
+- Statistical and quantitative analysis to discover why certain results occur

-- Data mining for patterns and relationships between bits of data.
+- Data mining for patterns and relationships between bits of data

-- Predictive modeling and analytics to forecast results from business plans.
+- Predictive modeling and analytics to forecast results from business plans

-- Testing marketing and advertising campaigns to compare results.
+- Testing marketing and advertising campaigns to compare results

-Learn more about UWF's online MBA program.
+Learn more about the University of West Florida's online MBA program.